Learning Safety Constraints from Demonstrations with Unknown Rewards: Convex Constraint Learning for Reinforcement Learning ( )

 \subsection{Practical Implementation}

-We can implement \AlgNameShort, using existing CMDP solvers and algorithms for constructing convex hulls.
-First, we compute or estimate the demonstrations' feature expectations $\FeatureFunction(\policy_i^*)$.
+To implement \AlgNameShort, we first compute or estimate the demonstrations' feature expectations $\FeatureFunction(\policy_i^*)$.
 Then, we use the Quickhull algorithm~\citep{barber1996quickhull} to construct a convex hull.
 Finally, we solve the inferred CMDP from \Cref{thm:estimated-cmdp} using a constrained RL algorithm, the choice depending on the environment.
+Constructing the convex hull only has negligible computational cost compared to solving the inferred CMDP.
+For very high-dimensional environments or large numbers of demonstrations it may become beneficial to approximate the convex hull instead.

-We make two further extensions to enhance the robustness of this algorithm.
+We make two further extensions to enhance the robustness of this basic algorithm: we use projections to handle degenerate safe sets and we incrementally expand the safe set.
+We discuss them briefly here, and in \Cref{app:implementation_details} in more detail.

 \paragraph{Handling degenerate safe sets.} The demonstrations might lie in a lower-dimensional subspace of $\reals^d$ (i.e., have a rank less than $d$).
 In that case, we project them onto this lower-dimensional subspace, construct the convex hull in that space, and then project back the resulting convex hull to $\reals^d$.
 This is beneficial because Quickhull is not specifically designed to handle degenerate convex hulls.